 At the time there was no USDA Certified Organic.
 It didn't exist.
 We had to trust the manufactures.
 These were small businesses then.
 Now most of them have been gobbled up by the big manufactures.
 Back then Burt's Bees, for example really was a small business, not part of the Colorox Company like it is now.

 Health problems like unexplained rashes went away.
 Headaches became a thing of the past.
 We had more energy, slept better & to put it simply started to get more joy out of living.
 All of this just by switching from a conventional lifestyle to an organic one.
 The extra cost of such a lifestyle proved in more ways than one to be worth every penny.

 We started visiting Murray Mcmurray where we oo'd & ahh'd over all the beautiful birds.
 We wanted them all, preferably one of each & all hens.
-One of our family members was going to a livestock auction & they offered to pick us up some chickens.
+My much younger half sister was going to a livestock auction & she offered to pick us up some chickens.
 "Get us big ones!" we exclaimed.
-The next day we were the proud owners of two hens.
+The next day we were the proud owners of two spent hens.
 We knew nothing about caring for chickens.
 We didn't even know what kind of chickens they were.
 All we knew was, we had chickens!